 “I am grateful for what I am and have.
 My thanksgiving is perpetual.
 It is surprising how contented one can be with nothing definite – only a sense of existence.
 Well, anything for variety.
 I am ready to try this for the next ten thousand years and exhaust it.
 How sweet to think of!
 O how I laugh when I think of my vague indefinite riches.
 No run on my bank can drain it, for my wealth is not possession but enjoyment.” –Henry David Thoreau

-What some readers (from the US, UK and Europe) had to say about this story:
+What readers had to say about this story:

 “You were born to write, Dennis Lowery and that shows in every word.
 What a beautiful celebration of family.
 Lovely.
 Truly lovely writing.” –Sean Cowen

 “A Beautiful story.
 Thank you for sharing.” –Bernice Joe